sarvaniputta/Final_Project/README.md

 2) *Overtaking a delayed bus reduces clumping.* The idea is by letting the faster bus pick up passengers at the next stop and reducing the onboarding delay on the next bus.

+3) If the above hypothesis are valid Solution 1 will perform better (either in terms of number of bus bunching scenarios over the simulation time frame, or time elapsed before first bunching occurs) than Solution 2.

 ## Git URL
 https://github.com/sarvaniputta/Final_Project